Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 END;

 Of course you could have typed the above directly but if there are 50 odd columns it gets old fast and is very error prone.
-The sugar form is going to be 100% correct and will require much less typing and maintenance.
+The sugared form is going to be 100% correct and will require much less typing and maintenance.

 Finally, while I’ve shown both LIKE

-forms separately, they can also be used together.
-For instance:
+forms separately, they can also be used

 update cursor C(like X) from cursor D(like X);